Skip to main content

 COVID-19 has created significant disruption in the manufacturing industry.
 Whether your facilities are up and running because your operations are deemed essential or you are preparing to reopen facilities, it’s imperative to restart and scale operations as soon as it is possible and practicable to do so.When reopening facilities, there are many decisions to make and much at stake.
 You must partner with suppliers, unions, and workers themselves to implement new practices that keep everyone as safe as possible.
 Onsite COVID-19 infections create physical and psychological setbacks for employees and can stall operations and damage your business.
 It’s best to exercise new working styles and an abundance of caution until effective treatments mitigate infection risk and business harm.
 You and your employees should expect that many of the work practices being implemented today will remain relevant into the foreseeable future.

-Manufacturers are moving swiftly to adopt new policies and practices.
+Manufacturers are moving swiftly to adopt new workplace health and safety policies and practices.
 Among them are limiting or eliminating visitors to plants, instituting social distancing and handwashing policies, and frequently sanitizing production and shared spaces.
 These are important safety practices, but they don’t go far enough.
 Manufacturers must newly employ the five tenets covered here, some of which are enabled by technology.

 Don’t underestimate how these changes affect everyone on your payroll.
 Whether your workers are performing back-office functions from home or working on the plant floor, their workday and the work environment have changed significantly.
 Acknowledging the “new normal” puts you one step ahead.